What to Do If Your Health Insurance Claim Is Denied

 Stay calm.
 Review the denial.
 Collect your evidence.
 File a timely and well-supported appeal.

-The more informed and proactive you are, the better your chances of turning a “no” into a “yes.”
+Ultimately, staying informed and proactive gives you the best chance of turning a “no” into a “yes.”

 AUTHOR